 - Put the money you save (after you have built an emergency fund) directly into proven investments like index funds and let them compound over time

 3. Find a side hustle and invest the profits

 Okay, so you are now maximizing your earning potential and saving as much money as you can from your salary.
 The next step is finding ways to make even more money and invest it.
-If your goal to build wealth you need to master the side hustle and make money other ways than just your full time job.
-This can really be anything, including driving for Uber, consulting, or building websites on the side (my personal favorite!).
+If your goal to build wealth you need to master the side hustle and make money other ways than just your full-time job.
+This can really be anything, including driving for Uber, consulting, building websites, or start a blog (my personal favorite!).

 One thing that I do – I INVEST 100% of the money I make through my side hustles, literally 100% and I have been doing so for the past 5 years.
 Whether it is $100 I get from participating in a market research study or $10,000 I get for building someone’s website – it all goes directly into my investment account.
 I do this because the future value of this money will be exponentially greater than spending it today.
 One tool I like to use is the future value calculator, where you can plug in any amount of money you are planning to spend today and see the future value of this money.
 Check it out: